mozilla/firefox-test-engineering/reference/testing.rst

-In practice, **any changes you make to a project should be tested in some automated way if it's reasonable to do so.** While each project varies, generally Webdev isn't picky about having perfect unit tests or perfect test isolation.
+In practice, **any changes you make to a project should be tested in some automated way if it's reasonable to do so.** While each project varies, generally we're not that picky about having perfect unit tests or perfect test isolation.
 If you're unsure, look at existing tests for the project for guidance on the preferred style.